vitessio/website/content/en/docs/faq/migrating/advanced-migrations.md

 gRPC clients, including Vitess components like VTTablets, can subscribe to a VStream to receive change events from other shards.
 The VStream pulls events from one or more VStreamer instances on VTTablet instances, which in turn pulls events from the binary log of the underlying MySQL instance.

 This allows for efficient execution of functions such as VReplication where a subscriber can indirectly receive events from the binary logs of one or more MySQL instance shards, and then apply it to a target instance.

-## How can Gh-ost be used with both sharded & unsharded keyspaces?

-You can view the Vschema or the topology server to determine the location of each keyspace.
-However, we recommend that instead you use the steps outlined here.

-## Can online migrations be done while using LegacySplit?

-Yes, as the migration steps are still the same.
-LegacySplit is just a different way of copying data that works when text columns are the primary key.